justengel/event_signal/README.md

 ## Use

-There are 4 main functions to use the signals.
+There are 5 main functions to use the signals.

     * get - returns a list of connected function callbacks
     * on - connect a callback function to a signal
     * off - disconnect a callback funciton from a signal
     * fire - Call all callback functions that are associated with a signal
+    * block - Temporarily block a signal from calling callback functions

 ## Example - signaler
 Javascript like events for functions and objects.